gophercoders/website/content/teachernotes/KS2/lower/repetition.md

 jump back to the `for` line.

 If the `condition` is again true the `statements-to-repeat` are executed again, for a second time.
-Once the `statements-to-repeat` have been executed the `condition` is tested again.
+Once the `statements-to-repeat` have been executed, the `condition` is tested again.

 This process repeats until the condition is false.